NY Fashion Week adapts to changing designer needs, business models

-NEW YORK, Sept 6 (Reuters) - New looks on the runway at New York Fashion Week will be met with changes behind the scenes as designers tweak their shows and schedules to meet the needs and expectations of digitally engaged consumers.
+NEW YORK (Reuters) - New looks on the runway at New York Fashion Week will be met with changes behind the scenes as designers tweak their shows and schedules to meet the needs and expectations of digitally engaged consumers.

 About 100 designers will showcase their collections at the fashion fest that begins on Thursday.
 The looks are expected to hark back to the 1980s and feature shirtdresses, well-defined, generous cuts, ruffles and clothes that transcend the seasons.